 The National Highway Traffic Administration (NHTSA) reports that every minute someone is involved in a car accident.
 Luckily, not all accidents result in death, however, most accidents cause a physical injury or property damage.

-If you are unlucky enough to have been injured in a car accident, the insurance companies will argue about who was the cause of the accident.
+If you are unlucky enough to have been injured in a car accident in Indianapolis, IN, the insurance companies will argue about who was the cause of the car accident.

 Why?
 Because generally the at-fault driver (the driving causing the accident) is the one who must pay for causing the damages, a physical injury or wrongful death, to the other person.

 When someone is hurt in an accident because another driver caused an accident the injured person can recover for their medical bills, car repairs, legal fees, and the long-term impacts of their injuries.